Updated 2/19/2021 8:26 a.m.

 Our team is standing by to help make your Catalina Island experience easy.
-Whether that means exchanging or cancelling your travel dates, answering questions for a trip post-coronavirus, or helping you plan your future visit with one of our custom itineraries, we want you to know we are here for you.
+Whether that means exchanging your travel dates, answering questions for a trip, or helping you plan your future visit with one of our custom itineraries, we want you to know we are here for you.
 Please be aware that at this time we have an extremely limited staff and it may take a bit longer to respond to your request.
 Your understanding is greatly appreciated.

 Like you, we are looking forward to the days when life returns to normal.
 In the meanwhile, here’s everything we know about COVID-19 and Catalina Island.
 We are continually updating this page as new information becomes available, but we encourage you to verify all information in these rapidly changing times.